Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 Best room: Three-Bedroom Villa (the family-of-eight flagship with full kitchen) or Two-Bedroom Villa for the family-of-six option.

-#12 in Maui for Family Holidays
+#12 in Maui for a Family Holiday

 Hāna-Maui Resort